RCOSDP/weko/docs/developersguide/invenio-modules.rst

 .. _invenio-module-layout:

-Invenio module layout
+WEKO3 module layout
 =====================

-This page summarizes the standard structure and naming conventions of a module in Invenio v3.0.
+This page summarizes the standard structure and naming conventions of a module in WEKO3 v3.0.
 It serves as a reference point when developing a new module or enhancing an existing one.

 A simple module may have the following folder structure::